 Fellows are PGY-4 CHOP residents/fellows and will receive standard PGY-4 salary/benefits.

 Matthew Grady, MD, FAAP, CAQSM, is a board-certified pediatrician with a certificate of added qualification in primary care sports medicine.
 He joined the Division of Orthopedic Surgery at CHOP in 2007.
 He is an assistant professor of clinical pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
-His current teaching responsibilities include primary care sports medicine fellowship director, director of outpatient sports medicine requirement for the CHOP Emergency Department fellows and director of sports medicine electives for pediatric residents and medical students in the CHOP/Penn system.
+His current teaching responsibilities include director of the primary care sports medicine fellowship, director of outpatient sports medicine requirements for the CHOP Emergency Department fellows, and director of sports medicine electives for pediatric residents and medical students in the CHOP/Penn system.

 He currently serves on the AMSSM educational committee and reviews articles for several journals.
 He is a member of the American Academy of Pediatrics (AAP) Council on Sports Medicine and Fitness and served as the AAP representative on the National Activity Plan.
 He serves as the concussion consultant for several area high schools and has teamed with county and state officials to develop return-to-school guidelines after concussion injuries.